benjamin-allevius/scanstatistics/README.md

 ### Creating spatial zones

 The anomalies considered in the *scanstatistics* package have both a temporal and a spatial component.
 The spatial component, called a zone, consists of one or more locations grouped together according to their similarity across features.
 In this example, the locations are the counties of New Mexico and the features are the coordinates of the county seats.
 These are made available in the data table `NM_geo`.
 Similarity will be measured using the geographical distance between the seats of the counties, taking into account the curvature of the earth.
-A distance matrix is calculated using the `spDists` function from the *sp* package, which is then passed to `dist_to_knn` (with \(k=15\) neighbors) and on to `knn_zones`:
+A distance matrix is calculated using the `spDists` function from the *sp* package, which is then passed to `dist_to_knn` (with *k* = 15 neighbors) and on to `knn_zones`:

 ``` r
 library(sp)